Skip to content

 Unit Resources

-Like the roots of a tree, the more we effectively connect with members throughout the local community and translate those connections to new members, the stronger the unit and the healthier the council will be.
+Like the roots of a tree, the more we effectively connect with members throughout the local community and translate those connections to new members, the stronger Scouting will be in our communities.

 This plan is designed to do exactly that – help units make those connections throughout their communities.